robert-barcelona/simple-express-server-with-roles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   A simple Node/Express application to access two data sources ([https://mocky.io/v2/580891a4100000e8242b75c5] and [https://www.mocky.io/v2/5808862710000087232b75ac]) which represent client and policy data, cache those in a MongoDB, and provide APIs with which to access this data in a filtered manner with role authentication.

+  <h6>Note: the folder '/data' is <i>not</i> used to populate the DB or to provide data for the API.
+It is used only for mocking in tests.</h6>

 ### Built With